Commandant of the Marine Corps Strategist Program

 - Restricted officers.

-- Officers currently in a Special Education Program (SEP) or Advance Degree Program (ADP) utilization tour are not eligible to apply until after a follow-on full (three years) tour, i.e. two assignments after graduating from SEP or ADP.
+- Officers currently in a Special Education Program (SEP) or Advance Degree Program (ADP) utilization tour are not eligible to apply until they have completed at least 24-months of their assigned utilization tour.

 - Reserve or Active Reserve (AR) officers.